tzanis-anevlavis/evrostos/README.md

 `./evrostos -I`,
 the terminal looks as follows:
 `Enter the rLTL specification input file name (.txt):`
-_Enter filename (if it is in the evrostos-1.0-master folder) or path to filename of the .txt file used as input._
+_Enter filename (if it is in the evrostos-master folder) or path to filename of the .txt file used as input._
 `Enter the model file name (.smv):`
-_Enter filename (if it is in the evrostos-1.0-master folder) or path to filename of the .smv file used as input._
+_Enter filename (if it is in the evrostos-master folder) or path to filename of the .smv file used as input._
 `Enter file name (.txt) for the report:`
-_Enter filename of the .txt report to be created (it will be created in the evrostos-1.0-master folder)._
+_Enter filename of the .txt report to be created (it will be created in the evrostos-master folder)._

 ### The right variables for a specification with Evrostos:
 Evrostos uses NuSMV 2.6.0 to perform in a bitwise manner the rLTL verification.